U.S. stocks at new record, earnings key for more gains

 THE NEXT LEG

 The question now is whether the market can advance notably beyond this point.
-Some strategists believe the S&P 500's close above its May 21, 2015, record finish of 2,130.82 could spark another leg up in the market.
+Some strategists believe that if the S&P 500 closes above its record finish of 2,130.82 set on May 21, 2015 that may spark another leg up in the market.

-"It bodes well for the second half.
-In general when the market can make new highs and ... (as) earnings are going to start to improve, the combination is going to give investors more confidence about more equity exposure in the second half," said Thomas Lee, managing partner at Fundstrat Global Advisors in New York.

-"I think there's still plenty of room for the market to gain," said Lee, who has a 2,325 year-end target on the S&P 500.

 The long gap between new records is also a bullish signal for stocks, according to Bank of America Merrill Lynch technical research analyst Stephen Suttmeier.

-He noted in a recent report that when the index hits a 52-week high 300 or more calendar days after its previous high, over the next year the index has been up 91 percent of the time, with an average return of 15.6 percent.
+He noted in a recent report that when the index hits a 52-week high 300 or more calendar days after its previous one, the index is up 91 percent of the time over the next year with an average return of 15.6 percent.

 Also positive for stocks is the breadth of the current rally.
-Though the S&P 500 rose in 2015, it was on the strength of a handful of companies, while in 2016, more than 300 stocks are in positive territory and the S&P 500 is up 4.5 percent for the year so far.
+Though the S&P 500 rose in 2015, it was on the strength of a handful of companies, while in 2016, more than 300 stocks are in positive territory for the year.

-On Monday, S&P 500 consumer staples .SPLRCS and industrials .SPLRCI indexes hit intraday records as well.
-Though they ended lower on Monday, the more defensive S&P utilities .SPLRCU is still among the best-performing sectors for the year so far, hitting a record high last Wednesday.

-Leading the market up since it bottomed in February have been names in the financial .SPSY, energy .SPNY and materials .SPLRCM sectors, with energy and materials both up more than 20 percent and financials up more than 17 percent.
+Leading the market up since it bottomed in February have been names in the financial, energy and materials sectors, with energy and materials both up more than 20 percent and financials up 16.7 percent.

 And the outperformance of those sectors is a sign that the profit cycle is resuming after an expected fourth quarter of declining earnings, said Richard Bernstein, chief executive officer of Richard Bernstein Advisors in New York.

-Profits may be showing signs of turning a corner, despite second-quarter earnings forecast to decline 5.0 percent versus a decline also of 5.0 percent in the first quarter, with a return to growth anticipated throughout the second half of the year, according to Thomson Reuters data.
+Profits may be showing signs of turning a corner, despite second-quarter earnings forecast to decline 4.7 percent versus a 5.0 percent decline in the first quarter, with a return to growth anticipated throughout the second half of the year, according to Thomson Reuters data.

 There are other reasons why the rally may not hold.
 The United States could remain in a slow-growth environment and economic data could easily start to sag again.
 The upcoming U.S. election could bring about additional volatility, and the logistics of Brexit could bring about additional uncertainty.